Satyams45/Bestbuy-staff-service/README.md

 otherthen that allworking

-and professor i'm also forgot to question-3 so the answer is true.
+Note : - professor i'm also forgot to question-3
+so the answer is true.
 I deleted my all resources after the exam and all labs. please consider this question